 - Putting Green and Shuffle Board!
 My kids love both these options so we play shuffleboard for hours and have a family putting tournament.
 It’s all free!
 You can get putters from the front desk.

 Caveats (i.e. Quirks to The Colony Hotel):

 - There is NO TV or Air Conditioning in the main hotel building.
 We brought portable DVD players for our kids which worked great because normally hotel TV programming doesn’t match our kids’ interests.
-The kids would watch together in different rooms so it was a nice way for the cousins to spend quality down time.
+The kids would watch together in different rooms so it was a nice way for the cousins to spend quality downtime.
 Normally, there’s a breeze so the AC isn’t as critical as you might think but on muggy days, you might be a little hot.

-- There IS TV and A/C in the other building but it resembles a cheap motel and it actually was a cheap motel back in the day before it was acquired.
+- There are TV and A/C in the other building but it resembles a cheap motel and it actually was a cheap motel back in the day before it was acquired.
 You might resent paying the $$ to be in a cheap motel setting but, then again, the TV and AC may be a necessity for some people.